 Real-time customer profiles

-Gaining clear insights into each customer’s unique interests and needs is the key to delivering personalised experiences that have impact.
-But for many companies, customer data is trapped in silos throughout the enterprise and bringing it all together can be daunting.
+Gaining clear insights into each customer’s unique interests and needs is the key to delivering personalized experiences that have impact.
+But for many companies, customer data is trapped in silos throughout the enterprise, and bringing it all together can be daunting.
 It’s a challenge Adobe is actively working to solve—both for its customers and itself—through the Adobe Experience Platform.

 “Our goal is to create comprehensive, real-time customer profiles that satisfy a wide range of business needs—not just a single use case,” says Joel Huff, Director of Engineering, Solution Architecture for Adobe Experience Platform.
 “That’s the vision at Adobe, both internally and for our customers.”

-“Reducing data latency is crucial as we help end-users deliver consistent customer experiences in real time,” says Joel.
-“For example, when a customer opts out of email, marketers want to know straightaway.
+“Reducing data latency is crucial as we help end users deliver consistent customer experiences in real time,” says Joel.
+“For example, when a customer opts out of email, marketers want to know right away.
 They can’t wait 72 hours for the profile to update.”